-Contaminant Violation Yes/No Level Detected (range) Unit Measurement MCLG MCL Typical Source Microbiological Contami nants Total Coliform Bacteria NO 0 Present or Absent 0 One Positive monthly sample Naturally present in the environment Fecal Coliform and E.coli NO ND Present or Absent 0 One Positive monthly sample Human and animal fecal waste Inorganic Contaminants Nitrate (as Nitrogen) (04/13/2021) Well #1 NO ND mg/L 10 10 Runoff from fertilizer use; leaching from septic tanks, erosion of natural deposits Secondary Contaminants • Iron (04/25/2013) Well #1 NO 70.00 ppm 300 300 Secondary contaminant that causes discoloration and bad taste; naturally present Chloride (04/25/2013) Well #1 NO 2.00 ppm 250 250 Secondary contaminant; salt water intrusion Turbidity (04/25/2013) Well #1 NO 2.10 NTU N/A 0.1 Secondary contaminant
+Level Contaminant Violation Yes/No Detected (range) Unit Measurement MCLG MCL Typical Source (range) Measurement MCLO MCL Typical Source Microbiological Contaminants Total Coliform Bacteria NO 0 Present or Absent 0 One Positive monthly sample Naturally present in the environment Fecal Coliform and E.coli NO ND Present or Absent 0 One Positive monthly sample Human and animal fecal waste Inorganic Contaminants Nitrate (as Nitrogen) NO ND mg/L 10 10 Runoff from fertilizer use; leaching from (04/05/2022) Well #1 septic tanks, erosion of natural deposits Secondary Contaminants Iron (04/25/2013) NO 70.00 ppm 300 300 Secondary contaminant that causes Well #1 discoloration and bad taste; naturally present Chloride (04/25/2013) Well #1 NO 2.00 ppm 250 250 Secondary contaminant; salt water intrusion Turbidity (04/25/2013) Well #1 NO 2.10 NTU N/A 0.1 Secondary contaminant

 What You Should Know About Water Quality Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).
 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).